v9dev/game-info/README.md

 ## 🔍 Overview

-**game-info** is a developer-focused toolkit for building dynamic, visually appealing gaming interfaces using React, TypeScript, and Vite.
+**Game-info** is a ,Game library dynamic, visually appealing gaming interfaces using React, TypeScript, and Vite.
 It offers a modular architecture with reusable components, custom hooks for efficient data fetching, and seamless integration with the RAWG game database.
 The project emphasizes maintainability, performance, and a cohesive user experience through Chakra UI's theming and dark mode support.

 ### 🌟 Why game-info?